 15. Nutrient deficiencies.

-Without proper nutrients, your body is unable to function optimally.
-Vitamin D, magnesium, B vitamins, and iodine are all nutrients that, if lacking, lead to hormonal, thyroid, and methylation impairments.
-Sticking with a well-rounded diet filled with grass-fed organic meats, seafood, dark leafy greens, and sea vegetables will provide you with all of these key nutrients.
+Without proper nutrients, your body is unable to function optimally in many complex ways, and many people have nutrient deficiencies, especially of vitamin D, magnesium, B vitamins, and iodine.
+Lack enough of these essentials and you may develop hormonal, thyroid, and methylation impairments.
+TO make sure you get what your body needs to do its work, stick with a well-rounded diet filled with a wide variety of grass-fed organic meats, seafood, dark leafy greens, and sea vegetables.

-I often see my patients get prescribed a drug to treat a particular health problem, only to come away with more health issues than when they started.
-My advice to patients is to always ask questions and do your research before you start a new drug and focus on treating the root cause of whatever you are going through.
+I often see my patients get prescribed a drug to treat a particular health problem, only to come away with more health issues than when they started because of side effects and other problems caused by the drug.
+My advice to patients is to always ask questions and do your research before you start a new drug.
+Focus on treating the root cause of whatever you are going through, rather than just masking symptoms.
 You may find that your medication needs will be reduced or eliminated entirely – along with any side effects.
+But please do not quit taking any medication without talking to your physician first.

 17. Neurological problems.

-As we can see, your body is like a well-oiled machine.
-Each individual part plays its own role, and when goes awry, the entire machine begins to deteriorate as well.
-Luckily – although you may be experiencing multiple health problems – when you really look at your body as an entire system and treat the root cause, a few lifestyle changes can set the trajectory and give you a lot of momentum toward healing.
+As we can see, your body is like a well-oil machine.
+Each individual part plays its own role and when one part goes awry the entire machine begins to fall to pieces.
+Fortunately, even in the face of multiple health issues and a long list of symptoms, a few lifestyle changes can set you on the trajectory towards healing and better health.

 If you want to learn more about your own health case please check out our free health evaluation.
 We offer in person as well as phone and webcam consultations for people across the country and around the world.